 Leg 5 through the City of Orange: While the first leg of mine was short, it was unbearably hot and straight up hill.
 As I waited for runner 4 to come into the transition area, I kept hosing myself down with water hoping that if I was soaking wet, I would keep cool in the scorching midday heat.
 On the run, stopping at the multiple traffic lights in the first 100 yards was more than annoying, especially when other teams were able to take advantage of my crosswalk button pushing.
-At the top of the crazy steep hill, a cheering section full of my kids and neighbors met me, all wearing Team Sparkle skirts (even the boys).
+At the top of the crazy steep hill, a cheering section full of my kids and neighbors met me, all wearing Sparkle Athletic running skirts (even the boys).
 It was a wonderful sight.

 ragnar socal leg 5 results